-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Bad Bunny – ‘Las que no iban a salir’

-Bad Bunny – ‘YHLQMDLG’
+Bad Bunny – ‘YHLQMDLG’ – winner

 Favourite Song – Latin